 - 3/4 cup (4 ounces, 113 grams) Macadamia Nuts, chopped

 - Preheat oven to 375° F. Line baking sheet with parchment paper or silicone mat.
 Set aside.

 - Beat butter with electric mixer on high until creamy.
 Add granulated sugar and brown sugar; continue beating until creamy.
 Add egg and Cognac; beat on high until light and fluffy.
 Add salt and baking soda; continue beating until fully incorporated.

 - Add flour; beat on low until incorporated.
 Switch to wooden spoon; stir until flour is fully incorporated.
 Add dried cranberries, white chocolate chips, and macadamia nuts.
 Stir to combine.

 - Using a 1-3/4 inch ice cream scoop, drop cookies on prepared baking sheet.
-Flatten with damp hand.
+Flatten to about 1/2-inch with damp hand.

 - Bake in preheated oven for 9 to 10 minutes or until golden brown.

 - Let sit on baking sheet for 5 minutes; transfer to wire rack to cool completely.